Gustav Gerhard Georg Bruno Mautner Markhof / 22.5.1936 – 26.8.1993

 - Member of the Executive Board of Th. & G. Mautner Markhof AG

 He was very musical, played the piano, was an opera enthusiast, read libretti and accompanied his mother to the Vienna State Opera at a young age, where he later had several season tickets.
 He never missed a live opera broadcast on television.
-His favorite composer was Richard Wagner.
+His favourite composer was Richard Wagner.
 He attended the Bayreuth Festival several times and was a long-time member of the Richard Wagner Society.

 His second passion was tennis.
 He founded the Schwechat Tennis Club (STC) on July 18, 1955, by building two clay courts on an old coal yard of the Schwechater Brewery.
 At first an old railroad carriage served as a dressing room, later a small wooden house was built.
 In 1959, the third and fourth tennis courts were added.
 Gustav II. made history when he built Austria’s first indoor tennis court in 1960 (in a hall no longer needed by the brewery).
 The STC achieved great success with Gustav II.
 After two second places and one third place, the men’s team won the Lower Austria Championship title for the first time in 1960.
 In 1963, the Indoor National Championship of Austria was held in the STC and the club succeeded in advancing to the national league.
 In 1965, the STC won the Women’s B-League in Austria, and a clubhouse was added to the tennis facility, the planning and drawing of which came from Gustav’s pen.
-After the STC became Austrian National Champion in 1966, it was able to claim this title from 1968 to 1970.
+After the STC became Austrian National Champion in 1966, it was able to claim that title from 1968 to 1970.
 In 1970, a second hall was added and from 1973 to 1981 the STC hosted the Austrian Indoor National Championships.

 Gustav II Mautner Markhof is generally regarded as a pioneer of the sport of tennis in Austria, on which he had a significant influence, not only as a top player but also as a functionary (President of the Lower Austrian and Vice President of the Austrian Tennis Federation).
 In 1960, he passed the head-referee examination of the Austrian Tennis Federation.
 After finishing his active career as a team player, he became the tournament director for his club in the 1970s and 1980s.
 In 1981, he received an honorary award from the then president of the Austrian Tennis Federation, Dr. Theodor Zeh, for his accomplishments and service to Austrian tennis.
 He was a board member of the Panathlon Club and initiated, based on the Davis Cup, the innovative ‘Schwechater Cup’ (1959 – 1969).
-After the STC won this tournament five consecutive times, the trophy, donated by the Schwechater Brewery, was given to the STC.
+After the STC had won that tournament five consecutive times, the trophy, donated by the Schwechater Brewery, was given to the STC.
 Since his death in 1993, the club was managed by Gustav’s brother Michael.
 It continues to enjoy an excellent reputation within the Lower Austrian Tennis League.